 “Write to Files”: If you deactivate this option, you have to manually add the configuration options to the “wp-config.php” and “.htaccess” files.
 Therefore, I do not recommend removing this tick.

-Since we will adjust the file permissions at a later point, we will revoke the write permissions for these files anyway, making sense to let iThemes make the adjustments up to this change.
+Since we will adjust the file permissions later, we will revoke the write permissions for these files anyway, making sense to let Solid Security make the adjustments up to this change.

-“Lockout messages” are displayed to the host, user, or community if iThemes locks them out of your WordPress site or marks their IP address as malicious.
+“Lockout messages” are displayed to the host, user, or community if Solid Security locks them out of your WordPress site or marks their IP address as malicious.
 You can edit these messages to make them more friendly if you have customer accounts on your website.

 Below are the specific settings for the lockouts.
 The “Lockout Period” indicates how long WordPress will block the user / IP address after reaching the maximum limit of incorrect login attempts.

-The “Ban Lookback Period” regulates how long iThemes remembers the locks and adds them up.
-“Ban Threshold” is used to determine how many lockouts a user or IP address may receive before he is permanently blocked.
+The “Ban Lookback Period” regulates how long Solid Security remembers and adds the locks.
+“Ban Threshold” determines how many lockouts a user or IP address may receive before he is permanently blocked.

-iThemes Security: Lockout settings to specify how many login attempts a user / IP address has before he is blocked, we scroll to the module “Local Brute Force Protection.”
+Solid Security: Lockout settings to specify how many login attempts a user / IP address has before he is blocked.
+We scroll to the module “Local Brute Force Protection.”

-“Minutes to Remember Bad Login” indicates the time in which iThemes adds up the incorrect login attempts.
-If the user / IP address enters inaccurate login data at 5:05 pm and 5:07 pm, iThemes will count two shots.
+“Minutes to Remember Bad Login” indicates when Solid Security adds up the incorrect login attempts.
+Solid Security will count two shots if the user / IP address enters inaccurate login data at 5:05 and 5:07 pm.
 If the attacker makes the next incorrect login attempt at 6:00 pm, the counter starts again at 1.

-In the “Max Login Attempts Per User” area, you can specify how many attempts a username has before he is blocked.
+In the “Max Login Attempts Per User” area, you can specify how many attempts a username has before it is blocked.

 “Max Login Attempts Per Host” sounds very similar.
 This area comes into play if an attacker uses several computers within one IP address.
-As soon as the attacker reaches that value, the IP address is blocked.
+The IP address is blocked as soon as the attacker reaches that value.

 According to your website, adjust the settings in “Local Brute Force Protection” and “General settings.”
-If you have customer accounts on your website, you can set the maximum value for incorrect login attempts a little higher or make the duration of a block shorter.
-You can allow fewer login attempts for websites that only you sign in to.
+If you have customer accounts on your website, you can set the maximum value for incorrect login attempts a little higher or shorten the block’s duration.
+You can allow fewer login attempts for websites you only sign in to.

 Let us continue with the “Global Settings” module.

-To do this, click on “Add my current IP to the Authorized Hosts List.”
+To do this, click “Add my current IP to the Authorized Hosts List.”

-WordPress.org recommends that you dig deeper into your WordPress website’s logging if you need to troubleshoot problems or find out what happened and recover your site after being hacked. iThemes can save both “File Logs” and “Database Logs.”
-As mentioned during the “Site Scan” module you can access the logs via the sidebar menu by clicking on “Logs.”
+WordPress.org recommends that you dig deeper into your WordPress website’s logging to troubleshoot problems or find out what happened and recover your site after being hacked.

 If you already use many plugins and like to keep your WordPress menu tidy, you can do this by ticking the box under “Hide Security Menu in Admin Bar.”